istio/istio.io/content/blog/2018/istio-authorization/index.md

 #### Using authenticated client identities

 Suppose you want to grant this `book-reader` role to your `bookstore-frontend` service.
-If you have enabled mutual TLS for your mesh, you can use a service account to identify your `bookstore-frontend` service.
+If you have enabled [mutual TLS authentication](/docs/concepts/security/#mutual-tls-authentication) for your mesh, you can use a service account to identify your `bookstore-frontend` service.
 Granting the `book-reader` role to `bookstore-frontend` service can be done by creating a `ServiceRoleBinding` as shown below.

 {{< text yaml >}}
 apiVersion: "rbac.istio.io/v1alpha1"